The ouster of Vivendi SA (VIV) Chief Executive Officer Jean-Bernard Levy has caused another executive to rethink his plans at the company.

 Vivendi yesterday jumped as much as 7.5 percent on the Paris exchange after Bloomberg News reported that Levy was preparing to step down.
 The company confirmed Levy’s departure late yesterday.
 The stock rose 3.1 percent to 14.63 euros today, the highest level since Feb.
 29.

 Levy, 57, was criticized by shareholders for failing to tackle the low valuation of the owner of Universal Music Group and phone divisions in France, Morocco and Brazil.
-Vivendi has been considering an overhaul of its structure, including a possible sale of video-game publisher Activision Blizzard Inc. (ATVI) and a spinoff of pay-TV unit Canal Plus, people familiar with the matter have said.
+Vivendi has been considering an overhaul of its structure, including a possible sale of video-game publisher Activision Blizzard Inc. (ATVI:US) and a spinoff of pay-TV unit Canal Plus, people familiar with the matter have said.

 Combes, who was recruited by Vodafone’s Vittorio Colao when he took over as CEO in 2008, has also held positions at France Telecom SA (FTE) and French mobile-phone tower company TDF.